 PICK UP: For pick up, please watch for signs to pick up by ages.
+All 4 year olds and their siblings will be dismissed from the office.
+Please park and head into the front door with ID for dismissal.
 All 5-8 year olds and all siblings, please drive carefully and pick up on the courts.
 For 9-14 year olds, please continue straight and pick up along the grass islands.
 All vehicles will exit by driveway to the EAST.
 Remain in your vehicle and when you approach the stop sign, a staff member will check your photo ID each day and ensure your name is on the authorized pickup list before escorting your camper to your vehicle.
 Please drive slowly and carefully and watch for the red poles!
 All campers must be picked up by 4:00pm.
 In the event that you are late for pickup, you will be charged a late fee.
 Please plan accordingly as the Padanaram bridge does close DAILY at 4pm throughout the summer.